Skip to main content

 • Bring a list of your current medications.

-• Bring previous prescription or optician documents, if any.
+• Bring previous prescriptions or optician documents, if any.

 • List all symptoms you are experiencing.